nishaq503/biohacking/notes.md

 This makes nature natural to hack and we homo-sapiens, with tool usage as our comparative advantage, are hackers.

 36.00 In China, the worlds first gene-edited babies were born in October 2018.
-It was announced by the biophysicist Hu-Jong Quay what two little gene-edited girls were born in China.
+It was announced by the biophysicist He Jiankui what two little gene-edited girls were born in China.
-First in China this was lauded as a Chinese triumph but there was swift international backlash.
+First in China, in People's Daily, this was lauded as a Chinese triumph but there was swift international backlash.
 This was controversial for a number of reasons:
     * the concent of the parents was mis-informed.
     * he did not get approval from the hospital.
 The target mutation was a gene called CCR5.
 The father had HIV while the mother did not.
 In such a case in a country with advanced medicine such as China, or the United States, there are many ways for a couple such as this to have a child who will not have HIV.
-Hu-Jong Quay tried to modify the CCR5 gene to make it similar to what some europeans have, where they have two disrupted copies, that make them more susceptible to the West Nile virus but increased resistance to HIV.
+He Jiankui tried to modify the CCR5 gene to make it similar to what some europeans have, where they have two disrupted copies, that make them more susceptible to the West Nile virus but increased resistance to HIV.
 He was not trying to solve an existing problem but was trying to create an enhancement.
 A few months later a report came out that mice with the same mutation were doing better with mazes than mice without it.
 This sparked concerns that the two babies were engineered to be smarter.